datapartnership/turkiye-earthquake-impact/reports/turkiye-earthquake-strategic-brief.md

 platform based on GitHub, which is recognized as a good practice in the World Bank and in partner international organizations.
 See more at [https://docs.datapartnership.org](https://docs.datapartnership.org).

-### Additional Information and Datasets
+### UN Charter Activated Satellite Imagery

-Following are additional datasets that may be of use to the CMU team: [Earthquake related data sources.docx](https://worldbankgroup.sharepoint.com/:w:/t/DevelopmentDataPartnershipCommunity-WBGroup/EbsPDeosz4xLlpAuWCZ-QnEB088eENs8dFw6OYpn_cnogw?e=9hmykY)
+Following are additional geospatal datasets that may be of use to the CMU team: [Earthquake related data sources.docx](https://worldbankgroup.sharepoint.com/:w:/t/DevelopmentDataPartnershipCommunity-WBGroup/EbsPDeosz4xLlpAuWCZ-QnEB088eENs8dFw6OYpn_cnogw?e=9hmykY)